MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/overview-cloud-policy.md

 > - Microsoft 365 operated by 21Vianet
 > - Microsoft 365 GCC High and DoD

 > [!NOTE]
-> - To have access to Cloud Policy, the tenant must have a subscription that includes at least one service plan with a ServiceType of either Exchange, SharePoint, or Microsoft Office.
+> - Any subscription plan that includes Exchange, SharePoint, or Microsoft Office will allow access to the Cloud Policy service.
 > - A policy configuration can't be applied to volume licensed versions of Office that use Click-to-Run, such as Office LTSC Professional Plus 2021 or Office Standard 2019.
 > - You can create a policy configuration for Microsoft 365 Apps for business, but only policy settings related to privacy controls are supported.
 For more information, see [Use policy settings to manage privacy controls for Microsoft 365 Apps for enterprise](../privacy/manage-privacy-controls.md).